deemp/clerk/README.md

 # clerk

-`clerk` provides a Haskell eDSL in a library for declarative spreadsheet generation. `clerk` is built on top of the [xlsx](https://hackage.haskell.org/package/xlsx) package and extends upon the [work](https://youtu.be/1xGoa-zEOrQ) of Nickolay Kudasov by making the tables' layout more flexible.
+`clerk` provides a Haskell library for declaratively describing the spreadsheets.. `clerk` is built on top of the [xlsx](https://hackage.haskell.org/package/xlsx) package and extends upon the [work](https://youtu.be/1xGoa-zEOrQ) of Nickolay Kudasov.

 ## Features